ToolVS

 DaVinci

-CollaborationMulti-user collab (Studio only)Team Projects, Productions, shared libraries
+CollaborationMulti-user collab (Studio only)Team Projects, Productions, shared libs

 Premiere

-Learning ResourcesGrowing community, official trainingAbundant tutorials, courses, certifications
+Learning ResourcesGrowing community, official trainingAbundant tutorials, courses, certs

 Premiere